 An add-on or modified part must be compliant with applicable ARB evaporative emission control standards.
 A violation of this requirement is punishable by civil and/or criminal punishment.

 Crankcase Emission Control System

-The engine is equipped with a closed crankcase system to prevent discharging crankcase emissions into the atmosphere.
-Blow-by gas is returned to the combustion chamber through the air cleaner.
+The engine is equipped with a Closed Crankcase System to prevent discharging crankcase vapors into the atmosphere.
+Blow-by gas is returned to the combustion chamber through the air cleaner, throttle-body and intake-manifold.